(214) 390-7947 (Overseas Callers)

 Take a minute to complete the form and we will be in touch.

 Planning a volunteer trip all on your own would be a monumental task, and without having been there ahead of time, you wouldn’t know for certain about the safety, security, and validity of all the choices you were making.
 Teaming up with IFRE, you have nothing to worry about at all.
-We have nearly 15 years of experience and trusted local partners we work with to ensure everything about your volunteer trip goes smoothly.
+We have nearly 20 years of experience and trusted local partners we work with to ensure everything about your volunteer trip goes smoothly.

-In Surin and Ayutthaya, volunteers live in volunteer houses.
+When you join volunteer work in Thailand, IFRE makes sure you will have comfortable, clean, and safe housing, and supervision and support from a dedicated and experienced in-country staff.
+In Ayutthaya, volunteers live in a volunteer house.
 Our volunteer houses are safe, clean, sparsely furnished homes that will meet all your needs.
-The houses have multiple shared rooms, electricity, electric fans, comfortable beds, western style toilets and all basic facilities needed for comfortable living.
-We try to create a feeling of “home away from home” for our volunteers and it’s a perfect way to live safely and comfortably while making many new friends and experiences.
+The houses have multiple shared rooms, electricity, electric fans, comfortable beds, western-style toilets, and all basic facilities needed for comfortable living.
+We try to create a feeling of “home away from home” for our volunteers, and it’s a perfect way to live safely and comfortably while making many new friends and experiences.

-Click this link to learn more about our accommodation in Thailand.
+Click this link to learn more about our accommodation in Thailand. .

 Free Time